-- Loss of playtime minutes (to be supervised by a teacher / teaching assistant) - Re-doing /finishing work at lunchtime / playtime
+- Loss of playtime minutes, supervised by a teacher or teaching assistant (Reception and KS1) - Issue a red card and reflection supervised by a teacher during the following break time (KS2) - Re-doing /finishing work at lunchtime / playtime

 Or another sanction that is appropriate to, and in proportion to, the offence.
 If a sanction is applied, take the child to one side at the end of a session for a firm talk and agree a way forward.